-- ✓ Awarded more than \$6 billion in American Rescue Plan Act funding to nearly 1,400 community health centers nationwide to mitigate COVID-19 and expand health services and capacity during the pandemic and beyond, as well as nearly \$1 billion for major construction and renovation projects tied to COVID-19 mitigation. - Awarded over \$32 million to health centers training and technical assistance partners to ensure health center staff receive training and support to provide equitable access to COVID-19 vaccination, testing, and treatment.
+- Awarded more than \$7.3 billion in American Rescue Plan funding to nearly 1,400 community health centers nationwide to mitigate COVID-19 and expanded health services, including over \$1 billion available to support major construction and renovation projects tied to COVID-19 mitigation. - Awarded over \$32 million to health centers to ensure staff receive training and support to provide equitable access to COVID-19 vaccination, testing, and treatment.